AkshitRampershad/AkshitRampershad/README.md

 - 👋 Hi, I’m Akshit
 - 👀 I’m interested in Business Analyst roles
-- 🌱 I’m currently working towards a Master's Degree in Business Analysis and Information Systems at University of Southern Florida
+- 🌱 I’m currently working towards a Master's Degree in Business Analysis and Information Systems at University of South Florida
 - 💞️ I’m looking to collaborate with Business Analyst and Data Analyst
 - 📫 I can be at akshitrampershad@usf.edu